 Sixth graders in Miss Dunn’s class have been busy cooking up creativity with their Food Truck Project!
 Students designed their own food truck businesses and brands, created budgets, built impressive 3D food truck models, and participated in a fun shopping simulation at their classmates’ trucks.
 This engaging project combined math, creativity, teamwork, and entrepreneurship in a hands-on learning experience.
 Great work, Wildcats!

-about 2 months ago, Woodmore Local Schools
+3 months ago, Woodmore Local Schools

 Three students sit on a brown couch with their food trucks in their laps.